Roanis/atg-tdd/README.md

 @RunWith(NucleusAwareJunit4ClassRunner.class)
 @NucleusWithCatalog()
 public class CatalogToolsTest {
+    @NucleusComponent("/atg/commerce/catalog/CatalogTools")
+	private CatalogTools mCatalogTools;

 }
 ````

 2. The ```@RunWith(NucleusAwareJunit4ClassRunner.class)``` is used, to denote that a custom JUnit runner should be invoked.
 This runner recognises and acts on the provided annotations, for example, starting Nuclues with the specified modules, if it's not already running.
 3. The ```@NucleusWithCatalog``` annotation specifies that only catalog components need set up for this test class.
 There are several of these annotations provided, though most often, NucleusWithCommerce can be used to just bootstrap everything.
+4. The ```@NucleusComponent``` annotation provides a mechanism to auto inject Nucleus components directly into the test class, before any tests are ran.

 #Prerequisites
 ATG DUST 1.2.2 is required to build this project.
 It should be made available in a local maven repository, following the normal naming conventions (i.e. /atg/DUST/1.2.2/DUST-1.2.2.jar).
 You can download the jar from the [DUST download page](http://sourceforge.net/projects/atgdust/).